Units using capacity above represent kWAC.

 - Advanced Technology Innovation Scenario (Advanced Scenario): an increase in R&D spending that generates substantial innovation, allowing historical rates of development to continue.

-The following table summarizes the estimated 2019 capacity factors (in the first year of operation) for resource category and each resource category's associated U.S. land area.
+The following table summarizes the estimated 2021 capacity factor (annual average over the technical lifetime of a new plant installed in 2021) for each resource category and each resource category's associated U.S. land area.

 |Resource Class||GHI Bin (kWh/m2/day)||Mean AC Capacity Factor||Area (sq. km)|